gymore-io/palette/palette/README.md

 ### Pixels And Buffers

-When working with image or pixel buffers, or any color type that can be converted to a slice of components (ex. `&[u8]`), the `Pixel` trait provides methods for turning them into slices of palette colors without cloning the whole buffer:
+When working with image or pixel buffers, or any color type that can be converted to a slice of components (ex. `&[u8]`), the `Pixel` trait provides methods for turning them into slices of Palette colors without cloning the whole buffer:

 ```rust
 use palette::{Srgb, Pixel};